Student Training – General

 Retaliation and interference are separate and distinct violations of the university’s policy and are taken very seriously.

 Students have a number of resources available to them.
 Please take a moment to review the resources on this slide.
-More information about these resources and about other resources available to urban campuses, extension programs, global campus, and student studying abroad, is available on the OEO website, or you can always contact OEO with questions or concerns.
+Resource information specific to each campus is available on the OEO website, or you can always contact OEO with questions or concerns.

 Please read the question and select the best answer.